NikolasTzimoulis/FightorFlight/README.md

 * Before clicking the check mark, type a <time> in the Text Field to change the cooldown duration.
 * Click on the x mark if the pledge was not succesful.
 * Next to the buttons, you can see a square indicating the task's overall score for the past time window.
-* Click anywhere on the text or the square to get a score chart for the past time window.
+* Click on the square to get a successful pledges chart for the past time window.